 - Loose teeth or discomfort when chewing (often noticed in later stages)

 If you notice any of these signs of gum disease in Austin, schedule an appointment right away.
 Treatment will make a big difference, but the earlier we diagnose this condition, the more successful we can be.

 How Is Gum Disease Treated?

 The first step is having your gums regularly evaluated so we can catch any problems early on.
 At Parkfield Family Dental, we include an annual gum exam with your checkups so that, when necessary, we can recommend periodontal therapy.

 This type of therapy is called scaling and root planing, which is sometimes referred to as a “deep cleaning,” and is often completed in 2-4 appointments.
-Your comfort is always a top priority, so we’ll start by numbing the area before using special instruments to thoroughly but gently remove any plaque, tartar, and bacteria from under your gumline.
+Your comfort is always a top priority, so we’ll start by numbing the area before using special instruments to thoroughly but gently remove plaque, tartar, and bacteria under your gumline.

 Then, depending on the severity of your gum disease, we’ll recommend professional maintenance cleanings every 3, 4, or 6 months to keep your gums healthy moving forward.

 As a dentist in Austin, we’ve used periodontal therapy to help many of our patients stabilize their gums, reduce their general health risks, and prevent tooth loss.

 If you think your gums might be less than healthy, contact us today and ask about Austin periodontal therapy.
 We are here to help!